Move Over- Law Enforcement Officers and other citizens pulled on the side of the road need to be given a lane to ensure their safety.

 Drive Alert- Drowsy driving is a serious concern for many drivers.
 Make sure to drive alert.

-Seatbelt- The first line of safety, the seatbelt holds you in the car in a crash.
+Seatbelt- When properly used, it's the first line of safety and can hold you in the car in the event of a crash.

 Helmet- Motorcyclists, cyclists and other sports enthusiasts know helmets protect their head in a crash.